kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_devops_description.md

-Streamline your delivery process with these features, ensuring prompt promotion of code changes to the right channel.
-Covering distribution methods, build systems, and CI/CD practices, they're key to your workflow.
+DevOps practices automate the delivery process, ensuring timely deployment of code changes to the appropriate channel.
+Encompassing distribution methods, build systems, and CI/CD practices, they are essential for any workflow.